-When is the Kentucky Derby 2017?
-Date, Start Time & Early Odds Favorites; List Of Past Kentucky Derby Winners
+When Is The Kentucky Derby 2017?
+Date, Start Time, & Early Odds Favorites, List Of Past Kentucky Derby Winners

 Now on to McCraken.
 The Kentucky native will be getting plenty of home cooking from fans on Kentucky Derby day, but does he have what it takes to pull off the big win?

 Trainer Ian Wilkes has two big wins under his belt with Unbridled and Street Sense.
 A third with McCraken would be the icing on the cake and may be an underdog to consider on derby day.
-McCraken won the Kentucky Derby Jockey Stakes as a juvenile here at Churchill Downs, so the level of comfort will be there for the 3 year-old.
+McCraken won the Kentucky Derby Jockey Stakes as a juvenile at Churchill Downs, so the level of comfort will be there for the 3-year-old.
 He also finished third at the 2017 Blue Grass Stakes at Keeneland behind Irap and Practical Joke.
 With a nice draw, McCraken may be one to watch on Kentucky Derby day.

 Early morning line odds on McCraken are 10/1.